Bonam-M/yahda/README.md

 This repository contains Notebooks with step by process to load, transform and visualize data in CSV and PNG format.

 #### Datasets
-This repository contains two main datasets in CSV and PNG.
+This repository contains two main datasets in CSV and PNG formats.

 ## Where to go from here?
 Learn more about the brain in your way using data or any other resources.